auremoser/web-coding/syllabus.md

 Please send the link to your project repository and any supportive materials to my email <mosera@newschool.edu>.

+More detailed instructions on this will be sent out closer to the due date.

-This is a big deal!
+But in general, this project is a big deal!
 The final project is a substantial portion of your grade, and there will be no late grading because they lock me out of the grading system 7 days after our last class (around the 26th); ie. no late grades accepted.

 #SERVICES + RESOURCES